-The city is located on the island Ambergris Caye.
+The city is located on the island of Ambergris Caye.
 This, along with Caye Caulker, are the two islands you hear about most frequently on travel blogs.
 This advice pretty much sums up my experience as well:

 If you’re new to the island, leave about two thirds of your clothing at home, bring swim suits, sun block, sandals, and a hat.
 I struggled hard to find a single evening I could wear long pants in an entire two week stay.

-Things to Do
+Things to Do on Ambergris Caye

 Walking the Beach Path & Going for a Swim

 There are a few spots along here that are good for a swim.
 Even if you’re not planning on going into the water though, walking the path is a beautiful way to spend some time while you’re in town.

 Tooling around on a Golf Cart

-Not an activity per se (although they list it as one here), just a damn good mode of transportation.
-San Pedro is small and there’s aren’t tons of cars.
+Not an activity per se (although they list it as one here), just a good mode of transportation.
+San Pedro is small and there aren’t tons of cars.
 Tourists and locals tend to hop around on golf carts.
 We rented one for 5 days for $200, which for us was $10 per person per day.
-You can walk San Pedro without one (though I wouldn’t too late at night) and there are a good amount of cabs, so it’s not a necessity.
-But it was awesome to have for convenience.
-More than that though, it was super fun!

-We rented ours from a local company called Avis (not THAT Avis), and got rates way lower than the published ones by asking.
+I mean, isn’t it every little kid’s dream that their parents let them drive around in a golf cart?
+It was for me.
+We rented ours from a local company called Avis (but not THAT Avis), and we got rates way lower than the published ones by asking.
 San Pedro isn’t super-haggley, but you can always ask for a better deal.